T20 World Cup: West Indies thump sorry England to lead Group C

 “I have put in a lot of work coming into the World Cup,” Rutherford said.

-“I trust my process and I can score runs in the end when I play with a clear mind.
-We were maybe 10 runs behind what we wanted given England’s powerful batting but the guys bowled well.”
+“I trust my process, and I can score runs in the end when I play with a clear mind.
+We were maybe 10 runs behind what we wanted, given England’s powerful batting, but the guys bowled well.”